 (RGS 1943-1950)

-Studied for his first degree at King's College, London and for PhD at Cambridge.
-He became Professor of Chemistry at the University of Sussex in 1964.
-He was elected a Fellow of The Royal Society in 1991.
-In 1996 he was appointed founding Dean of the new School of Chemistry, Physics and Environmental Science at Sussex.
-He has an honorary DSc from the University of Coimbra, Portugal.
-He retired in 1999, although he retains links with the University of Sussex as Emeritus Professor of Chemistry.
-He has published a wide range of papers in theoretical chemistry and seven books on the subject.
+Professor John Murrell BSc, PhD, FRSC, FRS, is a renowned British chemist who has made significant contributions to theoretical chemistry.
+He earned his first degree at King’s College, London, and completed his PhD at the University of Cambridge.
+In 1964, he was appointed Professor of Chemistry at the University of Sussex, where he became a leading figure in the field.
+In 1991, he was elected a Fellow of The Royal Society in recognition of his groundbreaking work.
+In 1996, he was appointed founding Dean of the new School of Chemistry, Physics, and Environmental Science at Sussex.
+Professor Murrell holds an honorary DSc from the University of Coimbra, Portugal.
+After retiring in 1999, he continued his association with Sussex as Emeritus Professor of Chemistry.
+Throughout his career, he published numerous papers and authored seven influential books, solidifying his legacy as a leading scholar in theoretical chemistry.

 |